antronerds/r2-training-courses/docs/Methylation_analysis.md

-As a result, two box plots with "add scatter = tcked)  from Dataset "Roth" and "Broad" are generated as shown in Figure 7-5.
+As a result, two box plots with "add scatter = ticked)  from Dataset "Roth" and "Broad" are generated as shown in Figure 7-5.
 As expected, the expression level of "Roth" for normal tissues (with the average 7-5) is higher than the expression level of "Broad" cancer cell lines (with the average 3-4).
 This is in line with methylation level from the two datasets, because the cancer cells ("Broad") are highly methylated compared to the normal cells ("Roth").

 On "One Way Analysis of variance (ANOVA)" table, it is also observed that the p-value is significant enough as shown in red (in Figure 7-5).